Apt Pupil: Plot summary

-Over the next few months, Todd murders several homeless vagrants; he finds that committing murder somehow helps with his nightmares.
+Over the next few months, Todd murders several homeless vagrants; he finds that committing murder helps with his nightmares.
 As years pass, his visits to Dussander become less frequent.
-He loses his virginity, but finds sex unsatisfying compared to the thrill of committing murder.
-He rationalizes that his failure at sex is because his girlfriend is Jewish.
-When circumstances do not allow him to continue his serial killings, he picks a concealed spot overlooking the freeway and aims at people in passing cars with his hunting rifle.
-Dussander, suffering from his own nightmares, has also taken to killing the homeless for essentially the same reason as Todd, burying the bodies in his basement.
+He loses his virginity, but finds sex unsatisfying compared to the thrill of killing.
+He thinks his failure at sex is because his girlfriend is Jewish.
+When circumstances do not allow him to continue his killings, he picks a concealed spot overlooking the freeway and aims at people in passing cars with his hunting rifle.
+Dussander, suffering from his own nightmares, has also taken to killing the homeless, burying the bodies in his basement.
 Despite the link between them, Dussander and Todd are not immediately aware of each other's exploits.

 One night when Dussander is digging a grave for his latest victim, he has a heart attack.
-He summons Todd, who buries the body and cleans up the crime scene before finally calling an ambulance.
-At the hospital, Dussander happens to share a room with Morris Heisel, an elderly Jewish man and Holocaust survivor who recognizes "Mr. Denker" but cannot place him.
-When Todd visits Dussander in the hospital, Dussander admits he was bluffing about his bank deposit box, as was Todd's threat about his letter.
-Dussander has read about the homeless men murdered by Todd and tells the boy not to get careless.
-Dussander declares that "we are quits".
+He summons Todd, who buries the body and cleans up the crime scene before calling an ambulance.
+At the hospital, Dussander shares a room with Morris Heisel, an elderly Jewish man and Holocaust survivor who recognizes "Mr. Denker" but cannot place him.
+Todd eventually visits Dussander at the hospital.
+Dussander has read about the homeless men murdered by Todd and tells him not to get careless.

-A few days later, Heisel realizes that Denker is Dussander, the commandant of the camp (the fictional "Patin") where his wife and daughters were murdered in the gas chambers.
-An Israeli Nazi hunter named Weiskopf visits Dussander, telling him that he has been found out.
-After Weiskopf leaves, Dussander steals some drugs from the hospital dispensary and commits suicide.
-When Dussander's identity is revealed to the world, Todd convinces his parents that he did not know about Dussander's past.
-Meanwhile, a police detective named Richler, accompanied by Weiskopf, interviews Todd and is not so easily convinced.
-A vagrant recognizes Todd as the last person seen with several of the homeless victims and notifies the police.
+A few days later, Heisel realizes Denker is Dussander, the commandant of the camp where his wife and daughters were murdered in gas chambers.
+Israeli Nazi hunter Weiskopf visits Dussander, saying he has been found out.
+After Weiskopf leaves, Dussander steals drugs from the hospital dispensary and commits suicide.
+Police detective Richler, accompanied by Weiskopf, later interviews Todd.
+A vagrant later recognizes Todd as the last person seen with several of the homeless victims and notifies the police.

-Meanwhile, French meets Todd's real grandfather.
-French brings up their previous conversation, but the real Victor Bowden obviously does not recall their meeting and bears no physical resemblance to Dussander.
-French becomes suspicious and checks Todd's old report cards, finding that they have been tampered with.
-Later, he identifies Dussander as the man who met with him about Todd's grades.
-French confronts Todd, who responds by fatally shooting him.
-Todd's sanity finally breaks.
+Meanwhile, French meets Todd's real grandfather, who bears no physical resemblance to Dussander.
+Suspicious, French checks Todd's old report cards, finding that they have been tampered with.
+Identifying Dussander as the man who he actually met, French confronts Todd, who responds by fatally shooting him.
+Todd's sanity breaks.
 He takes his rifle and ammunition to his hideout by the freeway and embarks on a shooting spree, resulting in his death at the hands of the authorities five hours later.